-- Evaluating each executive's current responsibilities and the scope and performance of the operations under their management; - Reviewing their individual experience and performance; and

-• Evaluating the balance of equity and non-equity compensation for each executive with the goal of fairly rewarding individual and group performance results.
+- Evaluating each executive's current responsibilities and the scope and performance of the operations under their management; - Reviewing their individual experience and performance; and - Evaluating the balance of equity and non-equity compensation for each executive with the goal of fairly rewarding individual and group performance results.

 The Compensation Committee also periodically evaluates components of each Named Executive Officer's target compensation using benchmarking studies, as reported in the Company's proxy statements for prior fiscal years.
-The Compensation Committee did not retain a compensation consultant to prepare benchmarking studies for the 2016 fiscal year.
+While the Compensation Committee did not retain a compensation consultant to prepare benchmarking studies for the 2022 fiscal year, a compensation consultant was used to evaluate our compensation structure, including the elements of compensation and the total target compensation, for the Named Executive Officers.

-As a result of these analyses, the Compensation Committee concluded that the total compensation of its executives fell within the parameters set by the Compensation Committee for relating executive compensation to Company performance.
+As a result of prior benchmarking studies and the compensation review in 2022, the Compensation Committee concluded that the total compensation of its executives fell within the parameters set by the Compensation Committee and meaningfully aligns executive compensation to Company performance.